Andrew Hamilton sits at a table and points at typed pages in a binder while talking to Bryan Keene at his right.

 While cataloguing Magnum’s European operations, Bair created digital maps and data visualizations that revealed the agency’s vast networks.
 Among these networks were the agency’s clients and staff, the latter of which included many women vital to Magnum’s operations.
 Bair found herself wanting to write about these women, who—in addition to helping Magnum photographers in the field—archived, sold, and edited the photographers’ work.

-“The digital visualizations helped me realize there was a story I needed to better narrate,” Bair said.
+“The digital visualizations helped me realize there was a story I needed to better narrate,” says Bair.
 As a result, she synthesized her findings and added a section on the women to a new first chapter of her book.
 “All my changes were based on my fellowship.
 And I’m hopeful that my research will open the door for other scholars to take a closer look at postwar European photojournalism.”

 Outside the Getty Research Institute, nine people walk towards the camera.

-The 2018–19 class of Getty/ACLS Postdoctoral Fellows
+The 2018–19 class of Getty/ACLS Postdoctoral Fellows.